-We’re revisiting one of our most popular Web updates: holiday chemistry.
-Prepare a chemistry-related ornament for your own tree or for a classroom “chemis-tree,” or try other holiday science fun such as marbling paper for gift wrap, singing a chemistry carol, or deciding if you’d like to eat a “variegated disaccharide ‘J’ tube.”
+Pick a fun science project for the holidays!
+Prepare a chemistry-related ornament for your own tree or for a classroom “chemis-tree.”
+Marble paper for gift wrap.
+Sing a chemistry carol.
+Decide if you’d like to eat a “variegated disaccharide ‘J’ tube,” and lots more.

-Kick off the holidays at the hardware store?
-Yes!
-Start with a sheet of galvanized iron, finish with a unique copper-plated ornament.
+Kick off the holidays at the hardware store!
+Start with iron, finish with a unique copper-plated ornament.

 - Silvered Test Tube Ornament

-Test tubes aren’t just for the lab anymore—they’re for the tree too.
-Silver the inside of the glass using redox reactions, add a ribbon, and it’s ready to go.
+Test tubes aren’t just for the lab anymore.
+Silver the inside with redox, add a ribbon, and decorate.

 - Borax Snowflake Ornament